Raiders player Charles Snowden facing misdemeanor DUI charge after Las Vegas arrest

 Associated Press

-LAS VEGAS (AP) — Las Vegas Raiders football player Charles Snowden was arrested in Las Vegas on a misdemeanor driving under the influence charge and released from police custody with a court date set for April, authorities said Thursday.
+LAS VEGAS (AP) — Las Vegas officers found Raiders football player Charles Snowden “passed out” behind the wheel of a Jeep Cherokee, its engine running as it balanced atop a retaining wall, before his arrest on a misdemeanor charge of driving under the influence of alcohol, according to a police report.

+Blood tests showed Snowden’s blood-alcohol content was about .19%, or more than twice the legal limit, according to a report by a police forensic scientist.
+The legal limit for drivers in Nevada is 0.08%.

-Snowden, a 26-year-old first-year defensive end, was arrested early Tuesday after Las Vegas police responded to a report of a “suspicious” vehicle near a busy intersection southwest of the Las Vegas Strip, according to court records and police reports.
+The NFL, the Raiders and Snowden’s attorneys acknowledged Thursday the 26-year-old first-year defensive end was arrested early Tuesday after Las Vegas police responded shortly before midnight Monday to a report of a “suspicious” vehicle near a busy intersection southwest of the Las Vegas Strip.
+He was later released.

+A Las Vegas justice of the peace on Thursday revised the case schedule to set Snowden’s arraignment for next Tuesday.

-His attorneys, David Chesnoff and Richard Schonfeld, acknowledged the arrest but declined to describe the circumstances, and the Raiders said Thursday that the team was in contact with the NFL and local authorities about “the incident involving Charles Snowden.”
+Snowden’s attorneys, David Chesnoff and Richard Schonfeld, acknowledged the arrest but declined to describe the circumstances.
+The Raiders said they were in contact with the NFL.

-“The club will not comment further as this is a legal matter,” the team statement said.
+“The club will not comment further as this is a legal matter,” a team statement said.

-“Mr. Snowden will be entering a not guilty plea and we will respond in court, which is the appropriate forum,” his attorneys said.
-Snowden is due to face a judge on April 15.
+“Mr. Snowden will be entering a not guilty plea and we will respond in court, which is the appropriate forum,” his attorneys said in a statement.

 It was not immediately clear if the arrest would affect Snowden’s status with the team.
 He has played every game this season, including in Sunday’s loss to the Tampa Bay Buccaneers in Florida.
-The Raiders next play Monday, hosting the Atlanta Falcons in Las Vegas.
+The Raiders next host the Atlanta Falcons in Las Vegas on Monday.

-NFL spokesman Brian McCarthy confirmed league officials were in contact with the Raiders.
-League policy calls alcohol abuse “detrimental to the integrity of and public confidence” in the league and allows Commissioner Roger Goodell to impose a three-game suspension without pay for a first offense.
+NFL spokesperson Brian McCarthy confirmed league officials were in contact with the Raiders.
+League policy allows Commissioner Roger Goodell to impose a three-game suspension without pay for a first offense of the league’s alcohol abuse policy.

+“Subject unable to respond because he was passed out,” a responding officer wrote in an arrest report that noted the SUV was running, with the doors locked.
+“The vehicle had almost rolled off a four-foot retaining wall.”

+The officer noted it took about 10 minutes for the driver to awaken and get out of the vehicle.
+The report said paramedics were summoned “because the driver could not stay awake or answer questions.”

 The Raiders have had several players arrested on charges of driving under the influence since the team moved from Oakland to Las Vegas in 2020.